liujoshua/BridgeDocs/_articles/ios_get_started.md

 ### 2. Add Capabilities

 You will need to add Capabilities for Keychain Sharing as well as certain background modes.
-Most projects that use Bridge are setup with the following:
+Most projects that use Bridge are set up with the following:

 * Keychain Sharing - The login information is saved to the keychain.
 Applications that use app extensions will need to setup the same keychain service and access group for all applications that use the shared login.